Jamesh431/Cyclone/readme.txt

 python3 -m pipenv install
 python3 -m pipenv shell
 use postman in repo
-run through CRUD operations (work flow is add user -> add auth -> back to users -> back to auth -> Full CRUD on Repositories -> -Commits -> Sessions)
+(github_username when creating a user has to be a valid github user, the password is for cyclone) (the github_token in add auth needs to be an personal access token (fine-graned tokens recommended, soon will be a requirement) made by the account with the username given when creating a user) run through CRUD operations (work flow is add user -> add auth -> back to users -> back to auth -> Full CRUD on Repositories -> -Commits -> Sessions)

 Pulling and commiting to github with this application is not yet implimented